Sven Erik Kristiansen: Artistry

 According to Loudwire, Kristiansen's vocal stylings alternate between what can be described as "inhuman vocalizations," and simply spoken word patterns.
 According to the site, his showmanship as a black metal frontman is characterized by "intellectualism and the ability to musically convey the nuances of insanity."
 Kristiansen was known for giving extremely intense live performances, often cutting himself onstage and frequently landing in intensive care units.
 However, in a later interview he stated when the band realized that the cutting had become a phenomenon people came to watch, he quit doing it.

 Personal life

 Kristiansen has three children: a daughter with his wife, Eri Isaka (Vivian Slaughter of Gallhammer), a son with his ex-girlfriend, Hilma Nikolaisen, and a daughter from a previous relationship.
 He has stated that since he became a father, he has become more conscious of what he exposes himself to and is less destructive.

-For several years, Kristiansen was a self-admitted alcoholic.
+Kristiansen is a self-admitted alcoholic.
 According to him, the turning point for becoming sober was finding himself hanging by one arm out of a fourth floor window with no recollection of how he got there.